This task is here to explain current design behind static overrides in BF Blender: 2.8, and to keep track of known limitations and TODOs.

 This is a bit of a hairy issue, since overriding data-blocks are essentially local ones, any operator can go playing on their data with any knowledge about what they should be allowed to do!

-This will not solve everything though, we cannot undo all changes from RNA.
+This does not solve everything though, we cannot undo all changes from RNA.
 So second part of the solution will unfortunately be to add checks to operators.
 We probably can limit this to a general check over a datablock (at least for a start), to forbid some operators to work on overriding ones completely.

 But reaching a full and perfect control on the situation here is likely to be very difficult and long, if possible at all… So question is, to what point can we accept to have some changed data in local overrides that shall not be different from their reference?
 Knowing that a save & reload of the .blend file (or a manual 'resync' from linked references) will restore things to their correct status?